jonlpersson/ed-latimore/site/_posts/2022-02-09-the-7-benefits-of-having-a-rough-childhood.md

 But yet I'm still here.

 I know how to do more with less because I always had less.
 I figured out how to feed myself and pay my bills with less money.
-I became a problem solver because I had no choice.&nbsp;
+I became a problem solver because I had no choice.

 ### You're not afraid to take risks

 When you come from the bottom, everything is a come-up.
 When you come from instability, everything is stability.
 When you come from degradation, everything is an improvement.

 Kids from broken homes aren't afraid to take risks to gain more because they have nothing to lose.
-The average person does not like to take risks, even if it's a risk that can result in a better situation with more opportunities.&nbsp;
+The average person does not like to take risks, even if it's a risk that can result in a better situation with more opportunities.

-Many of my friends couldn't understand why I chose to&nbsp;*start*&nbsp;boxing at the age of 22.
+Many of my friends couldn't understand why I chose to *start* boxing at the age of 22.
 That seemed too risky and dangerous for them to imagine.
-But to me, it was something that changed my life and gave me far more opportunities in my life.&nbsp;
+But to me, it was something that changed my life and gave me far more opportunities in my life.

 A great thing about coming from the bottom is that you aren't in the middle.
 At best, the middle can be a place of equilibrium and comfort, and at worst, a fight for survival to maintain a certain lifestyle.
 This means that no matter how a person feels about being middle class, they're not going to take a risk to disturb that.
 These people are far more likely to stay on the path of least resistance and least risk.